-- Stainless steel surfaces may be cleaned using any commercially available stainless steel cleaner or polish.
-If a heavier scratch mark is apparent, a metal blend and finish pad by 3M Company or equivalent may be used followed by a stainless steel cleaner.
+- 1. Stainless steel surfaces may be cleaned using any commercially available stainless steel cleaner or polish.
+If a heavier scratch mark is apparent, a metal blend and finish pad by 3M Company o equivalent may be used followed by a stainless steel cleaner.
 ALWAYS POLISH IN THE DIRECTION OF THE GRAIN. - 2.
 Color powder coat finished cabinet surfaces may be cleaned using a soft damp cloth.
 Any deep scratched in this type of finish should be touched up to prevent rust or corrosion from forming.
-If left untreated, rust can spread under the powder coat finish.
+If lef untreated, rust can spread under the powder coat finish

-Cleaning Moving Barriers, Side Panels and Sensor Lens Covers
+Cleaning Sensor Lens Covers

-Use cleaning products that are specifically recommended for use on acrylic surfaces.
-We recommend two products:
+Use cleaning products that are specifically recommended for use on acrylic surfaces. e recommend two products: